John Treloar (museum administrator): Building the permanent building in Canberra

 Treloar would typically work for six days each week, and normally stayed until late at night.
 In accordance with his Methodist beliefs, he did not work on Sundays.
 He continued to expand the Memorial's collections by encouraging individuals to donate letters and diaries to supplement the official records.
 Treloar also placed an emphasis on safeguarding the collection; in 1933 he personally investigated the theft of the German cruiser Emden's bell from the Memorial in Sydney after the New South Wales Police broke off its investigation.
 With Treloar's assistance the bell was recovered later that year.
+When a storm flooded the Memorial building in January 1936 Treloar and two watchmen worked for hours in heavy rain to protect as much of the collection as possible from damage until other staff could arrive.
+He later oversaw efforts to repair damaged items, including by hiring eight teenage girls to dry damaged documents using clothes irons after experts advised that this would be the best way to preserve them.

-In May 1937 Treloar was among the senior public servants who were awarded a Coronation Medal to mark King George VI's accession to the throne.
+In May 1937 Treloar was among the senior public servants who received a Coronation Medal to mark King George VI's accession to the throne.
 Despite his enthusiasm, Treloar became frustrated by the repeated delays in opening the Memorial during the 1930s and believed that it would not be as successful as he had hoped.
 As a result, he began actively looking for a new career at the end of 1938, starting by applying to be the secretary of the Melbourne Cricket Club.